There are so many different kinds of

 Make sure that you learn from someone who is qualified to

 teach you, whatever the case.
-If not an ACI, then try to find someone
+If not an ACI, then try to find

 who is an Adobe Certified Expert in (ie.) Photoshop.